ja4oti/ECommerceStore/README.md

 project==Automation of Online E-Commerce Store page URL=="http://automationpractice.com/index.php"

+The tests are to be run  Using Test NG for test reports to be generated

 Test cases created for: 1.
 Login(verify different login scenarios using valid and invalid credentials),
 				2. Order of Item(dress) once user has successfully logged into the system, 3.change of user info in profile section(verify if user can change profile info).